- 1 H-1B Visa and U.S. Income Taxes

 The following is a summary of the substantial presence test followed by a short summary of FATCA Law as provided by Golding & Golding:

-Sean M. Golding, JD, LLM, EA – Board Certified Tax Law Specialist
+Sean M. Golding, Board-Certified Tax Law Specialist – Board-Certified Tax Law Specialist

 Less than 1% of Tax Attorneys Nationwide Are Certified Specialists